Andrew20371160/calculus_tree/README.md

 # calculus-tree
-the file I will keep updating is binary_calculus_tree the other file only contains parsing and building up a general tree from a mathematical expression
+1-the expression tree is in binray_calculus_tree directory

+2-the other file was an attempt to build an expresssion tree using a general tree. turns out the expression tree must be binray even in the general tree file after examining it builds a binary tree at the end but less efficient and more complicated one.